dqj1998/MCPOrb/public-orb/MDA/README.md

 {
   "mcp.servers": {
     "mda-guide": {
-      "command": "/path/to/mda-guide",
+      "command": "/path/to/MDA_ModelDrivenArchitecture_Guide_v1.0.1.orb",
       "args": ["--stdio-only"]
     }
   }
 }
 ```

-Replace `/path/to/mda-guide` with the path to the packaged Orb binary.
+Replace `/path/to/MDA_ModelDrivenArchitecture_Guide_v1.0.1.orb` with the
+absolute path to the packaged Orb executable.

 ---